jazzband/wagtailmenus/docs/source/rendering_menus/custom_templates.rst

 What context variables are available to use?
 --------------------------------------------

-The following variables are added to the context by all included template tags, which you can make use of in your templates:
+The following variables are added to the context for each menu template or sub-menu template that you create:

 :``menu_items``:
     If the template is for rendering the first level of a main or flat menu,